 Under the Company Law of Japan (the "Company Law"), the entire amount of the issue price for shares is required to be accounted for as capital, although a company may, by resolution of its Board of Directors, account for an amount not exceeding one-half of the issue price of the new shares as additional paid-in capital, which is included in capital surplus.

-The payment of dividends by the Bank is subject to restrictions under Article 18 of the Banking Law of Japan (the "Banking Law").
+Law").
 The Banking Law provides that an amount equal to at least 20% of cash dividends and other cash appropriations shall be appropriated and set aside as a legal earnings reserve until the total amount of the legal earnings reserve and additional paid-in capital equals 100% of common stock.
 The legal earnings reserve and additional paid-in capital may be used to eliminate or reduce a deficit by a resolution of a shareholders' meeting or may be capitalized by a resolution of the Board of Directors.
 On condition that the total amount of the legal earnings reserve and additional paid-in capital remains equal to or exceeds 100% of common stock, they are available for distributions or certain other purposes by a resolution of a shareholders' meeting.